 “(The Little) Owl”

 “(The Little) Owl” is a beautiful watercolor painting embellished with gouache and pen on paper that dates to 1508.
-It was made by Albrecht Dürer, a German artist from the Northern Renaissance who lived in the late fifteenth to the early sixteenth century.
+It was made by Albrecht Dürer, a German artist who lived in the late fifteenth to the early sixteenth century.
+An artist who worked in many mediums, Dürer was also an etcher, printmaker, mathematician and theorist in addition to an artist.
+He is regarded as one of the most prominent artists of the Northern Renaissance.

-“(The Little) Owl” is part of the permanent collections at the Albertina Museum in Vienna, Austria.
+“(The Little) Owl” is part of the permanent collections of the Albertina Museum in Vienna, Austria.

 For more on Albrecht Dürer, please visit his short biography here.